SimonDaraf/simplified-web-components/README.md

 * [Licence](#licence)

 ## Introduction <a name="introduction"></a>
-The SimpleWebComponents package simplifies the process of using custom web components.
+The SimplifiedWebComponents package simplifies the process of using custom web components.
 Decreasing the amount of boilerplate code needed for each component.

 * ### Dependencies <a name="dependencies"></a>
   * `ES2020`